On dual groups of symmetric varieties and distinguished representations of $p$-adic groups: Dual groups

 \subsection{Definition of dual group}

-Let $G^\vee$ be the Langlands dual group of $G$, so that it is the complex connected reductive group whose root datum is dual to that of $G$.
-The involution $\theta$ naturally dualizes to an involution on $G^\vee$; namely $\theta$ gives rise to an involution on the root datum of $G$, and hence an involution on the root datum of $G^\vee$, which in turn gives an involution on $G^\vee$.
-We call this involution on $G^\vee$ the dual of $\theta$.
-We set
+Let $\widehat{G}$ be the Langlands dual group of $G$, so that it is the complex connected reductive group whose root datum is dual to that of $G$, namely $\Phi(\widehat{G}, \widehat{T})$ as in \eqref{E:dual_datum}.
+By applying the constructions in the previous sections, we have the subgroups